kimlau08/task-at-ease-frontend/README.md

 ### Authentication using Postgres
 ### React-slideshow to graphically illustrate the business concept in home page
 ### Axios for API calls
+### Animation libraries in home page to grab attention
 #
 # CRUD operations
 ### Create, Read, Update, Delete on tasks table